Wireless router: Features

 Some wireless routers have one or two USB ports.
-These can be used to connect printer or desktop or mobile external hard disk drive to be used as a shared resource on the network.
+These can be used to connect a printer or hard disk drive to be used as a shared resource on the network.
 A USB port may also be used for connecting mobile broadband modem, aside from connecting the wireless router to an Ethernet with xDSL or cable modem.
 A mobile broadband USB adapter can be connected to the router to share the mobile broadband Internet connection through the wireless network.
 Some wireless routers come with either xDSL modem, DOCSIS modem, LTE modem, or fiber optic modem integrated.

-The Wi-Fi clone button simplifies Wi-Fi configuration and builds a seamless unified home network, enabling Super Range Extension, which means it can automatically copy the SSID and Password of your router.

 Operating system

 The most common operating system on such embedded devices is Linux.
 Less frequently, VxWorks is used.
 The devices are configured over a web user interface served by a light web server software running on the device.
 It is possible for a computer running a desktop operating system with appropriate software to act as a wireless router.
 This is commonly referred to as a SoftAP.

 In 2003, Linksys was forced to open-source the firmware of its WRT54G router series (the best-selling routers of all time) after people on the Linux kernel mailing list discovered that it used GPL Linux code.
 In 2008, Cisco was sued in Free Software Foundation, Inc. v.
-Cisco Systems, Inc due to similar issues with Linksys routers.
+Cisco Systems, Inc. due to similar issues with Linksys routers.
 Since then, various open-source projects have built on this foundation, including OpenWrt, DD-WRT, and Tomato.

 In 2016, various manufacturers changed their firmware to block custom installations after an FCC ruling.
 However, some companies plan to continue to officially support open-source firmware, including Linksys and Asus.